There are several reasons why YAAC may not start on a particular computer:

 You may have misconfigured the directory for the map tiles to point to a place where no map tiles exist.

-You may not have map tiles for the area of the Earth currently being viewed in the YAAC map window (for example, there are no streets in the middle of the ocean).
+You may not have map tiles for the area of the Earth currently being viewed in the YAAC map window (for example, there are no streets in the middle of the ocean, or you may have done only a partial map install).

 YAAC may have added support for new OpenStreetMap features to the map data provided on the YAAC author's website, but you are still running an old version of YAAC that does not support those new features.
 You will need to upgrade your version of YAAC.